VenkMallikarjun/BayesENproteomics/README.md

 ### PNGase F-treated example

-For the PNGase F-treated vs. ctrl samples in Fig 4 of [PREPRINT] can be performed using the peptide list in the Progenesis QI folder (20180103_MSC_PNGaseFbenchmark_peptidelist_BayesENproteomics.csv) by calling:
+For the PNGase F-treated vs. ctrl samples in Fig 4 of [Mallikarjun et al. (2018)](https://www.biorxiv.org/content/early/2018/04/06/295527) can be performed using the peptide list in the Progenesis QI folder (20180103_MSC_PNGaseFbenchmark_peptidelist_BayesENproteomics.csv) by calling:

 `PNGaseProteinOutput = BayesENproteomics('20180103_MSC_PNGaseFbenchmark_peptidelist_BayesENproteomics.csv',...
 '20180103_MSC_PNGaseFbenchmark_peptidelist_BayesENproteomics.csv','human',2,donors);`